 Published September 13, 2021

-Kimberly Hopely will be the next president of the Rutgers University Foundation and executive vice president for development and alumni engagement, President Jonathan Holloway announced today.
+Kimberly Hopely will be the next executive vice president for development and alumni engagement and president of Rutgers University Foundation, President Jonathan Holloway announced today.

 Hopely will join Rutgers on Oct.
 11, 2021, after serving as senior vice president and chief development officer at Arizona State University, where she led a successful fundraising campaign totaling $2.35 billion.
 The Rutgers Board of Governors and Rutgers University Foundation Board of Directors approved Hopely’s appointment earlier today following a national search for the position.